MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 <img src="/images/example_radiomics.png" width=800>
 </p>

+As shown, the range of feature values is between $0$ and $10^9$.
 To extract radiomic features from all images in our dataset, we can generate an excel sheet that contains the location of all the NIfTI images in our dataset together with the mask file and label and pass this excel sheet to PyRadiomics for feature extraction.
 The same mask file and label is used for all images.
 Below we show how the excel sheet is generated:

 ```python